 Based on a preliminary analysis, the facility does not appear to meet the minimum requirements for a cost-effective CHP installation.
-The low or infrequent thermal load, and lack of space for siting the equipment are the most significant factors contributing to the lack of CHP potential.
+The low or infrequent thermal load is the most significant factor contributing to the lack of CHP potential.

 The graphic below displays the results of the CHP potential screening conducted as a part of this audit.
 The position of each slider indicates the potential (potential increases to the right) that each factor contributes to the overall site potential.